Business market segmentation is often a forgotten step when launching a startup or small business.

-One of the benefits of having an engaged market segment is customer feedback.
-You get insight into the highlights and shortcomings of your product which you can use to inform product development.
+One of the benefits of having an engaged business market segment is customer feedback.
+You get insight into your product’s highlights and shortcomings, which you can use to inform product development.

 You’re also able to identify a sub-niche of your segmented market that you’re not yet serving.
 This allows you to create a product that addresses their needs.

-You need to create your market segmentation strategy—by answering the questions in all four segments—before you begin working on a marketing campaign.
+You need to create your market segmentation strategy by answering the questions in all four segments before working on a marketing campaign.